Diversity, Equity & Inclusion

 - AMH assists with emerging arts organizations, individual artists, and grass-roots groups to provide arts and cultural events.

-- Support underrepresented artists in our region.
+- Support underrepresented and marginalized artists in our region.

 - Support for arts & cultural programming of organizations/ grass-roots groups led by underrepresented individuals.